jirkavlasak/Detaxizer_extension/README.md

 After adding all your fasta files to database you can finally commit last step.
 Build databse using kraken2-build --build --db path\to\database.
 After finishing you can clean (delete not more needed files in your database) to free up some space on your disk using kraken2-build --clean --db path\to\database.

 ## USEFUL SCRIPTS FOR SIMPLIFYING WORK
+Here I will list usefull scripts that may help while working with Detaxizer pipeline
+### CREATE WORKING DIRECTORIES